TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/alerts-crud-ui-metric.md

 4. If you are looking to alert on [specific dimension values of a metric](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-metric-overview#using-dimensions), but cannot find these values, please note the following:

 	- It might take a few minutes for the dimension values to appear under the **Dimension values** list
-	- The displayed dimension values are based on metric data collected in the last three days
+	- The displayed dimension values are based on metric data collected in the last day
+	- If the dimension value isn’t yet emitted or isn't shown, you can use the 'Add custom value' option to add a custom dimension value

 5. If an alert previously fired but isn't being resolved, please check the following:
 	- Is the condition still met?
 The alert rule sends out a resolved/deactivated message when the alert condition is not met for three consecutive periods, to reduce noise in case of flapping conditions.